albar965/littlenavmap-manual/en/INTRO.md

 The docked windows can be moved around in their docked position and can be detached from the main window by simply dragging them outside of the main window, by double clicking their title bar or by clicking on the window symbol on the top left.

-Double click on the docked window&#039;s title bar or click on the window symbol again to move the windows back into their docked position.
+Double click on the docked window's title bar or click on the window symbol again to move the windows back into their docked position.

 All docked windows can be closed if they are no longer needed.
 You can even drop docked windows on each other to create a tabbed view (tabs will appear at the bottom of the dock stack in this case).

 Toolbars are also movable by clicking on the left handle and can also be closed or undocked from the main window.

-Use the `Main Menu` -&gt; `Window` menu to bring docked windows or toolbars back.
+Use the `Main Menu` -> `Window` menu to bring docked windows or toolbars back.

 The main window title indicates the currently selected flight simulator database (`FSX`, `FSXSE`, `P3DV2` or `P3DV3`), the flight plan file name and a trailing `*` if the flight plan was changed.